 - being more transparent and improving accountability by publishing contract details, strategies and annual reports, and monitoring performance

 - taking forward action to improve the procurement of public sector construction projects

-We are helping to achieve wider social benefits, such as creating employment opportunities, from public sector buying through:
+We are helping to achieve wider social benefits from public procurement through:

 - the sustainable procurement duty and associated tools